rubrikinc/rubrik-sdk-for-powershell/docs/reference/Remove-RubrikManagedVolume.md

 ```

 ## DESCRIPTION
-The Remove-RubrikManagedVolume cmdlet is used to delete a Managed Volume
+The Remove-RubrikManagedVolume cmdlet is used to dlete a Managed Volume

 ## EXAMPLES